← Back to research

 FactorAssessment

-Financial HealthStrong — Automattic is well-funded and profitable
+Financial HealthStrong — Automattic is well-funded, but has deprioritized Simplenote

 Bottom Line

-Not recommended for: Power users, PKM enthusiasts, or anyone who needs local file storage.
+Not recommended for: New adopters building a long-term notes habit, power users, PKM enthusiasts, or anyone who needs local file storage.
+Pick a tool with a future.

 Research by Ry Walker Research • methodology